WLCF-LD

-WLCF-LD, virtual channel 45 (UHF digital channel 17), is a low-power Christian Television Network (CTN) owned-and-operated station licensed to Decatur, Illinois, United States.
+WLCF-LD (channel 45) is a low-power television station in Decatur, Illinois, United States, owned and operated by the Christian Television Network (CTN).
 The station's transmitter is located north of Oreana, Illinois.
 WLCF-LD offers 24-hour religious programming, much of which is produced either locally or at the CTN home base in Clearwater, Florida.

 CTN acquired WLCF from another religious broadcaster, Believers Broadcasting Corporation, in February 2008.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: